plausible/docs/docs/proxy/guides/akamai.md

 In case you are using SureRoute, please disable it:

 <img alt="In case you are using SureRoute, please disable it" src={useBaseUrl('img/akamai-script-sureroute.jpg')} />

+Thanks to [Tim Vereecke](https://www.scalemates.com/), Akamai's web performance architect, for these instructions!